 CART / C-Print

-CART stands for Communication Access Real-time Translation and is an extremely beneficial innovation for the deaf or hard of hearing community in school.
+CART stands for Communication Access Real-time Translation and is an extremely beneficial innovation for the deaf or hard-of-hearing community in school.
 CART is most easily described as subtitles for live discussions.
 Spoken language is translated instantaneously into text and displayed in various forms such as on a computer.
-A CART writer can either sit in the classroom with the student of work remotely via a high powered microphone strategically placed in the classroom.
+A CART writer can either sit in the classroom with the student or work remotely via a high-powered microphone strategically placed in the classroom.
 While CART is an exact transcription of the entire class word for word, C-Print summarizes the conversation or lecture.
 It’s similar to an electronic note-taking system designed to provide a meaning for meaning transcription.

-While interpreting and CART work with the spoken word, document translation encompasses anything that is written in either print or digitally.
-For schools, this is beneficial for letters to parents, emails, tests/quizzes, brochures, forms, and any legal documents.
+While interpreting and CART work with the spoken word, translation encompasses the written word.
+In terms of education, this is beneficial for letters to parents, emails, tests/quizzes, brochures, forms, and any legal documents.
 It is wise to always use a professional agency to translate any type of document to ensure accuracy.
-Especially with legal documents, there is no room for error when sending home documents in multiple languages.
-Follow this link for more information on how to choose the best translation agency.
+There is no room for error when sending home legal documents in multiple languages.
+Here is how to choose the best translation agency.

-Clearly, there are countless options for improving the quality of education across multilingual groups of students.
+Clearly, the importance of language in education can’t be overstated.
 What do you think is the most important thing for educators to keep in mind when working with a diverse group?
 How can we continue to improve the quality of our education system with an increasingly growing population of non-English speakers?
 Please let us know in the comment section below!

 Want more information on how to attract more international students?
 Download our free guide on “how to create an all-inclusive scholastic experience for international students” today!